Pallet Racking is a steel structure used for the storage of pallets on and above the floor. They mainly consists of frames and beams.

 Pallet Rails run from the aisle to the rear pallet location to help the forklift operator safely and correctly position pallets.
 These are common in Double Deep structures. (refer to section 5 below)

-Depending upon the nature of the business, either one or a combination of types of pallet storage structure may be employed to optimise your operation.
+Depending upon the nature of the business, a combination of types of pallet storage structure may be employed to optimise your operation.

-The following pallet factors that need to be considered when selecting the most suitable storage structure:
+You will need to consider the following pallet factors when selecting the most suitable storage structure:

 - type of pallet

 7. Static Pallet Racking Structures